jessepav/lacygoill-wiki-backup/vim/feature_request.md

 The issue is specific to Vim.
 In Nvim, you can "fix" it by making sure that the `pum` item is in the value of `'wop'`.

+## a folded line outside the text

+`Folded`  controls the  color  of a  folded  line;  maybe it  would  be nice  to highlight the title of a fold with special colors, but not the rest of the line.

 ##
 # Issues
 ## can't customize `C-k` when a dictionary completion is active